Yeghishe Charents House-Museum

-Yeghishe Charents House Museum (Եղիշե Չարենցի տուն-թանգարան (Yehishe Charents'i tun-t'angaran)), also known as the Yeghishe Charents Memorial Museum, is the house museum in Yerevan, Armenia where Yeghishe Charents lived from 1935 to 1937.
+Yeghishe Charents House Museum (Եղիշե Չարենցի տուն-թանգարան (Yehishe Charents'i tun-t'angaran)), also known as the Yeghishe Charents Memorial Museum, is the house museum in Yerevan, Armenia where the poet Yeghishe Charents lived from 1935 to 1937.

 History

 On 11 March 1954, Anastas Mikoyan called for the rehabilitation of Charents in a speech in Yerevan that preceded Nikita Khrushchev's "Secret Speech" by two years.
-Charents was officially rehabilitated by Soviet authorities one year later, on 9 March 1955, as part of the Khrushchev Thaw.
+Charents was officially rehabilitated by Soviet authorities one year later, on 25 May 1955, as part of the Khrushchev Thaw.
 As part of the rehabilitation process, the flat where Charents lived from 1935 to 1937 was turned into a house museum by the decree of the Council of Ministers of Soviet Armenia on 8 February 1964.
 Nvard Baghdasaryan was assigned to be the director of the museum.
-The poet's daughters Arpenik and Anahit supported to the establishment and activity of the museum.
+The poet's daughters Arpenik and Anahit supported the establishment and activity of the museum.
 The museum was opened to the public on 10 January 1975.

 In 1987, on the occasion of the ninetieth anniversary of Charents, the flat underwent changes and the area of the museum was enlarged with the support of Armenian First Secretary Karen Demirchyan.
 Today the museum occupies an area of 626.3 m2.
-The main exhibition occupies the three halls of the museum: Hall A (1897-1918), Hall B (1918-1927), and Hall C: (1928-1937).
+The main exhibition occupies the three halls of the museum: Hall A (1897–1918), Hall B (1918–1927), and Hall C: (1928–1937).